Angels (Neon Genesis Evangelion): Cultural references and interpretations

 According to researcher Marcello Ghilardi, the Angels reflect the feelings of a part of Japanese youth of the 1990s, a time when Japanese society was in the midst of an economic crisis and when "the ability to react and trust in the future seemed to have vanished", while the impossibility of clearly identifying the origin of the difficulties paralyzed society and made it made "prey to a sense of expectation and precariousness".
 Their identification code, "Blood Type – Blue", is an homage to the alternative title of the sci-fi film Blue Christmas (1978) by Kihachi Okamoto, an influential author for Anno.
-Neon Genesis Evangelion manga editor Carl Gustav Horn noted that in some doctrines of the Jewish Kabbalah angels are not conceived as alien entities, but as beings that were present and recently awakened in the Creation.
+Neon Genesis Evangelion manga editor Carl Gustav Horn also noted that in some doctrines of the Jewish Kabbalah angels are not conceived as alien entities, but as beings that were present and recently awakened in the Creation.

 Critics compared the Angels to the kaijū, monsters typical of Japanese science fiction.
 Anime Academy reviewers linked Evangelion to earlier monster-of-the-week products, such as Sailor Moon and Power Rangers, tracing influences to Macross and the works of Gō Nagai.
 Art magazine Real Time also analyzed the Angels, saying their design reflects ancient and modern archetypes, comparing them to Aztec paintings, Joan Miró murals and Donald Judd cubes.
 IGN's Ramsey Isler interpreted the battles against the Angels as a metaphor for Anno's attempts to defeat his internal demons and depression.

 Scholar Mariana Ortega, noting the mythological Lilith represents "the Other Side", a dark world in which deep libidinal and unconscious desires are not controlled, interpreted Neon Genesis Evangelion as a possible tale of psychic struggles between ego and unconscious, Jungian shadow and anima/animus.
-According to Ortega, the purpose of the Nerv, the Seele and the Angels is a return to the womb.
-Dani Cavallaro said the Angels can be seen as concretizations of the main characters' anxieties and fears.
-Fifth Wall Renaissance's Alexander Greco also interpreted them as representations of Shinji's fears.
-Other scholars have described the Angels as representations of the Other that Shinji must face to form his identity.
-Japanese writer Kotani Mari also interpreted the Angels as a representation of the concept of abjection, which was formulated by philosopher Julia Kristeva.
+According to Ortega, the purpose of the Nerv, the Seele and the Angels is "a kind of return to an original womb".
+Other scholars have described the Angels as representations of the Other that Shinji must face to form his identity, while Japanese writer Kotani Mari interpreted them as a representation of the concept of abjection, which was formulated by philosopher Julia Kristeva.
 Susan Napier, noting the Angels are explicitly associated with Gendo throughout the series, described them as father figures.
 Hideaki Anno himself compared Gendo and the first Angel Adam to father figures, saying he took inspiration from the Oedipal complex postulated by Sigmund Freud.